-Farmhouse cheese is handmade and thus varies with each day’s production and changes as it matures.
-As such it is necessary to apply a common sense approach to cheese care and respond to the cheese you have in front of you, as opposed to following rigid guidelines.
-Here are some pointers which will help you to ensure you eat your cheese at its best.
+Farmhouse cheese is handmade and thus varies with each day’s production, changing as it matures.
+As such it is necessary to take an approach to cheese care which responds to the cheese you have in front of you, as opposed to following rigid guidelines.

-Cut pieces of cheese should be kept in the refrigerator to slow the growth of mould on their cut surfaces.
-However, it is important to be aware that refrigerated cheese is more likely to dry out, particularly if it is not wrapped.
-The best option is to keep the cheese wrapped in its waxed paper within a box in the fridge.
-The container will help to prevent the cheese from drying out and prevent the cheese from absorbing flavours from other foods in the fridge.
+Cut pieces of cheese are sold ready to eat.
+They should be kept in the refrigerator to keep them in this condition and slow the growth of mould on their surfaces.
+The best option is to keep the cheese wrapped in its waxed paper within a Tupperware box in the fridge.
+The container will help to prevent the cheese from drying out or from absorbing flavours from other foods in the fridge.

 It is intended that cut pieces of cheese are consumed within a week or two of arrival.
 Cheese sold via our online shop will have a two week best before date from the day of arrival.
 This is for cheese stored as instructed throughout the whole storage period.
 If you plan to serve your cheese in multiple sittings, it won't last quite as well.
 Each time you remove it from the fridge and bring it up to room temperature, all the wonderful live cultures and moulds kick into action, which can then in turn decrease the amount of time it remains in the same condition as we shipped it in.

 If you notice your cheese has developed surface mould or become dry, you can use a knife to scrape off the superficially damaged layer of the cheese or cut a thin slice off - you will find that what is underneath is like new.

 It is important not to serve your cheese when it’s too cold as it can taste bland.
 As a general rule of thumb, you should bring it out of the fridge a few hours before you plan to serve it.
 Once the cheese warms up you will notice it carries many more layers of flavour than it did when it was cold.